 Get basic data about the number of healthy hosts, latency, requests, error rates and more.
 These metrics can be plotted on dashboards, and you can create basic threshold-type alerts.
-Handle Traffic routing for specific situations and IP addresses when multiple connections are opened in order to handle increased requests as needed.
+Ensure traffic is evenly distributed across healthy targets, maximizing resource utilization and preventing overloading individual instances.
+Applications Manager's AWS ELB monitoring service empowers you to handle traffic routing for specific situations and IP addresses when multiple connections are opened in order to handle increased requests as needed.
 Get instant notifications of performance issues and bottlenecks so you can take quick remedial action before your end-users experience issues.

-Monitor AWS ELB performance by keeping an eye on the number of rejected connections to follow your Load Balancer’s ability to properly connect to a target and route a request.
+Monitor AWS Elastic Load Balancer performance by keeping an eye on the number of rejected connections to follow your ELB's ability to properly connect to a target and route a request.
 Measure the number of rules and bytes processed by the Application ELB.
-Applications Manager's Elastic Load Balancer monitoring tool enables you to gain insight into several performance stats like the number of concurrent (active and new) connections between clients and load balancer and, between the load balancer and targets.
+Applications Manager's ELB monitoring tool enables you to gain insight into several performance stats like the number of concurrent (active and new) connections between clients and load balancer and, between the load balancer and targets.

 Use Applications Manager's ELB monitoring tool to monitor the number of healthy targets registered with the Application Elastic Load Balancer.
 Maintain a Healthy Host Count by tracking healthy instances.
 A reduced number of registered healthy hosts can increase latency, so set up alerts to make sure you have enough healthy instances to service incoming requests.

-Gather statistics on the number of Client and Server errors generated by the load balancer.
-Measure the number of TLS connections that could not successfully establish a session between your load balancer and its registered instances.
+Applications Manager's ELB monitoring tool gathers statistics on the number of Client and Server errors generated by the load balancer.
+With it, you can measure the number of TLS connections that could not successfully establish a session between your load balancer and its registered instances.
 Identify potential causes for the error and set up alerts to let you know when your back-end servers are generating these errors.
 Review your application logs for the corresponding time to troubleshoot the problem.

 Get an aggregate of HTTP 4XX and 5XX error codes generated by the targets in your group.
 Fix back-end connection errors and drill down to identify whether if an instance or an availability zone is the source of the issue.

-Understand the scalability of your ELB system and get a jumpstart on monitoring the Application and Network Load Balancers in your environment.
-Applications Manager's AWS Elastic Load Balancer monitoring system provides the ability to monitor your ELB configuration with detailed metrics about the requests made to your load balancers.
+Visualize your entire ELB environment, including Application and Network Load Balancers, with a clear and concise overview of their configurations and health status in our Elastic Load Balancer monitoring dashboard.
+Understand the scalability of your ELB system and get a jumpstart on monitoring ELB in AWS like the Application and Network Load Balancers in your environment.
+Adapt to traffic fluctuations in AWS ELB by automatically adding or removing instances based on demand, preventing performance degradation.
+Applications Manager's AWS Elastic Load Balancing monitoring system provides the ability to monitor your ELB configuration with detailed metrics about the requests made to your load balancers.